iconifyit/json-to-model/README.md

 ### Meta Properties

-`JsonToJsModel` can figure out which properties your class should have, but it nees some help understanding how your classes work together.
-For this reason, you will need to add some very basic "meta properties to your JSON.
+`json-to-js-model` can figure out which properties your class should have, but it needs some help understanding how your classes work together.
+For this reason, you will need to add some very basic `meta properties` to your JSON.
 Properties that begin with two underscores `__propertyName` are private and used by json-to-js-model to determine how to prepare or link the classes.
 There are only five (5) pre-defined private properties: